turbot/steampipe-cloud-sdk-go/docs/UserWorkspaceModVariables.md

 func main() {
-    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed modAlias := "modAlias_example" // string | The mod alias or mod ID for which the variable setting is to be deleted variableName := "variableName_example" // string | The name of the variable for which setting is to be deleted
+    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID for which the variable setting is to be deleted. variableName := "variableName_example" // string | The name of the variable to delete the setting for.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)